 ONAP provides a comprehensive platform for real-time, policy-driven service orchestration and automation.
 ONAP enables service providers and developers to rapidly automate the instantiation and configuration of physical and virtual network functions and to support complete life cycle management activities.
 By unifying the resources of open source members, ONAP enables the acceleration of the development of a vibrant ecosystem around a globally shared architecture and the implementation of network automation faster than any product could on its own.

-The Component Release Notes are providing project specific information about recent changes, features, enhancements, or bug fixes.
+Project specific information about recent changes, features, enhancements, or bug fixes.

-ONAP Overview provides generic and high-level guidance on the mission and main functionalities of ONAP.
+A high-level guidance on the mission and main functionalities of ONAP.
 Basic guidelines on license details, limitations and security references support understanding the solution.